phyleria/Afri-Clad-Major-Store/README.md

 # Afri-Clad-Major-Store
-This is an e-commerce store that displays items available in the store with their attached products.The products are loaded from a mongoDB Database and the user is allowed to select and add their product of choice to the cart.
+This is an e-commerce store that displays items available in the store with their attached prices.The products are loaded from a mongoDB Database and the user is allowed to select and add their product of choice to the cart.
 The user can also see the rates and reviews of specific products.